smrini/QMK-20keyPad/README.md

 Hardware Procurement:

-RP2040 microcontroller board (e.g., Raspberry Pi Pico) 20 Mechanical keyboard switches (select the switch type that best suits your typing preference – tactile, clicky, or linear) Keycaps (ensure compatibility with your chosen switches) Diodes (optional, for improved matrix scanning) copper wires
+* RP2040 microcontroller board (e.g., Raspberry Pi Pico)
+* 20 Mechanical keyboard switches (select the switch type that best suits your typing preference – tactile, clicky, or linear)
+* Keycaps (ensure compatibility with your chosen switches)
+* Diodes (optional, for improved matrix scanning)
+* copper wires
-3D-printer (Or Order it online)
+* 3D-printer (Or Order it online)

+Required Skills:

+* The knoledge of what is command line.
+* An idea about QMK MSYS Comands.
+* Previous use of Visual Studio (If you are planing to use modify the code).
+* Soldering skills

+Advanced skills:
+* C programming.
+* .json files.
+* qmk firmware.

 Software Arsenal: